COST OF A FAULTY PULL

 Unfortunately, this is a common problem for installations that use cables with subpar insulation.
 Even the smallest nick in a cable during the pull can lead to outer sheath damage and a short circuit fault.

 CABLE FAULT CAUSES

 Cable fault occurs when the insulation of a cable has been deteriorated or damaged in some way that prevents it from being able to contain the electrical current.
-This can result from damage during installation or over time from environmental factors.
-Installations with excess moisture, grit, or other contamination can lead to accelerated aging or corrosion, degrading the cable's insulation at a faster rate.
-Therefore, it is important to select cables insulated in materials that are built to last.
-XHHW-2, for example, is made of crosslinked polyethene (XLPE), a tougher insulation.
-It is more resistant to environmental breakdown and abrasions than cables like THHN/THWN-2 that use PVC insulation.
+This can be caused by damage during installation and handling, environmental conditions (such as excess moisture, grit, or other contamination), or accelerated aging or corrosion of the cable's insulation or inner conductors.

-Cable damage can also occur during installation.
-Paralleled conductors can jam inside the conduit bends during a pull, and the higher pulling tension can cause insulation damage that adversely affects the conductors.
-Cabled conductors that limit contact between the insulation surface and the conduit can reduce potential cable damage during a pull.
-Additionally, cables insulated with XLPE better withstand installation conditions than softer insulations.
+When installing multiple single conductors, the higher pulling tension required and possible jamming in conduit bends can lead to insulation damage that adversely affects the conductors.
+Cabled conductors that limit contact between the cable's insulation surface and the conduit can reduce damage during a pull.

 Contractors should take advantage prefab, twisted cable solutions made of XLPE insulation to prevent cable faults.
 This construction is designed to better withstand the tugging and pulling required during cable installation.